Charbel-t/wallet-app/README.md

-# AllWallets
+# Wallet App

-AllWallets is a web based application built with Reactjs.
+Wallet App is a web based application built with Reactjs.
 It helps you organizing your transactions (income, outcome) through adding wallets and transactions correspending to it

 ## Installation